celo-org/docs/docs/integration/checklist.md

 cUSD (aka StableToken) adds an additional method to the ERC20 interface called `transferWithComment` which allows senders to specify an additional comment that Celo wallets should support.
 Additionally, comments should be encrypted to the `dataEncryptionKey` when applicable.

-### Dappkit

-The Celo ecosystem relies on a diverse set of applications to be built so that users can interact with them.
-To ensure interoperability and avoid fragmentation due to proprietary interfaces, wallets should be implementing the deeplink-based dappkit to have a consistent interface for dapp developers to implement.

 ## Validator Group Explorers

 [Validator Group Explorers](/holder/vote/validator#validator-explorers) are critical to Celo's Proof of Stake system.
 Explorers will consider using the following standards to provide a minimum experience across all explorers.